dojo-brno/dojo-brno/DOJO.md

 Remember:

-* Pair programming with a time-box (5 min)
+* Pair programming with a time-box (we use 5 min)
 * Write a test
 * See the test fail (red)
+  Take a good look at the error message, and make sure you have the output that you expected.
 * Write code to make the test pass, and nothing more (green)
-* Maybe refactor
+* Judiciously refactor
+  Remember that you start refactoring on green, and should finish again on green.
+Use baby steps, keep everybody in the loop, don't be afraid to step back if needed.
 * Write another test and see it fail (red)
-* ...
+* Repeat...
-* At the end of the session, arrange time to do a retrospective.
+* Reserve time to do a retrospective at the end of the session.
 Try to understand what went well and what can be improved and how.
 Discuss topics that people are interested in, ask and answer questions, etc.